OpenNebula/website/content/product/apps-marketplace/managing_marketplaces/marketapps.md

     ID: -1
 ```

-When an appliance is downloaded, short hashes may be appended to names to guarantee uniqueness.
-This applies to sub-objects (e.g. VM templates and disks).
-To make them recognizable, the original sub-object name is preserved and placed before the hash and index.
+When an appliance is downloaded from the Marketplace, short hash values may be appended to object names to ensure uniqueness.
+This convention also applies to additional objects created during the download process, such as virtual machine templates and disks.
+To keep names easily identifiable, the original object name is preserved and placed before the appended hash and index.
 For example:
 ```default
 $ oneimage list
   ID USER     GROUP    NAME                                                                       DATASTORE     SIZE TYPE PER STAT RVMS